Georgia Marsh: Arc Paintings

 May 17 - July 20, 2018

-The Arc Paintings consist of seductively rendered flowers and plant forms painted on a translucent polyester film called Duralar, and mounted to a clear Lexan “canvas”— a coolly mechanical white surface suggestive of the screen of a digital device.
-To further distance her floral subject matter from verisimilitude, Marsh crops and contains her images between curvilinear borders and sharply defined shapes filled with opaque fields of color, removing the flowers and branches from any suggestion of the real landscape.
+The Arc Paintings consist of seductively rendered flowers and plant forms, painted on a translucent polyester film called Duralar and mounted to a clear Lexan “canvas”— a coolly mechanical white surface suggestive of the screen of a digital device.
+To further distance her floral subject matter from verisimilitude, the artist crops and contains her images between curvilinear borders and sharply defined shapes filled with opaque fields of color, removing the flowers and branches from any suggestion of the real landscape.
 This truncated, interrupted vision of nature serves to break down any narrative possibility and to underscore the tension between artifice and reality.

-In recent years, Georgia Marsh’s work has been included in group exhibitions at the RISD Museum of Art, Providence, RI; the Jane Voorhees Zimmerli Museum, Rutgers University, New Brunswick, NJ; and the Aldrich Museum, Ridgefield, CT.
+Marsh’s work has been included in recent years in group exhibitions at the RISD Museum of Art, Providence, RI; the Jane Voorhees Zimmerli Museum, Rutgers University, New Brunswick, NJ; and the Aldrich Museum, Ridgefield, CT.
 Her work is found in the collections of the Museum of Fine Arts, Boston, MA; the Metropolitan Museum of Art, New York; the Musee Nationale d’Art Moderne, Centre Pompidou, Paris, France; and the Cleveland Art Museum, Cleveland, OH, among others.

-For further information, please contact Betsy Senior or Laurence Shopmaker, at 212-213-6767 or at firstname.lastname@example.org.
+For further information, please contact Betsy Senior or Laurence Shopmaker at 212-213-6767 or via email at email@example.com.